 The primary objective of the Committee is to monitor the processes for identification and management of material risks including business, financial and regulatory risks.
-During the reporting period, the Committee undertook a review of the Company's risk management framework and Management's process of reviewing the material risks.
+During the reporting period, the Committee undertook a review of the Company's risk management framework and Management's process of reviewing the material risks at each of its meetings.